austenhart/heartslider/README.md

 Change Log:

+-   3.4.3 - Added 'dots' for indicators and babel to workflow
 -   3.4.2 - Reverted 'first-image-loaded' class
 -   3.4.1 - Fixed issue with initing multiple slideshows
 -   3.4.0 - Added progress indicators and support for video